MatthewVita/node-hl7-complete/README.md

 With this library, you can:
 - Transform plain JavaScript objects into HL7 messages.
 - Transform HL7 messages into plain JavaScript objects.
-- Benefit from Java Hapi HL7 being used under the hood, which is the gold-standard of HL7 parsing (e.x.: ADT, BAR, DFT, MDM, MFN, ORM, ORU, QRY, RAS, RDE, RGV, SIU, etc...)
+- Benefit from Java Hapi HL7 being used under the hood, with much coverage e.x.: ADT, BAR, DFT, MDM, MFN, ORM, ORU, QRY, RAS, RDE, RGV, SIU, etc...

 ## Overview
-There are no production ready Node HL7 libraries out there at this time.
-I figured instead of writing one or improving on one by hand, why not just have Java Hapi do all of the hard work?
-Hapi is the gold-standard implementation of HL7 parsing, so there's no need to reinvent the wheel.
-Please note that there _is_ a tad more overhead with this approach, but it's not too bad :).

-_Example of Node HL7 Complete:_
+This HL7 solution works by making calls to the Java Hapi HL7 library under the hood.
+Hapi is the gold-standard implementation of HL7 parsing.

+## Notice
+When this project started, many folks were using Java 8 and older Node versions.
+Unfortunately, the Java dependencies in this project rely on those versions to function (Java 8/Node 8.0.0 **exactly**).
+While it is a major inconvenience to downgrade your Java/Node versions, you may find success with one of these solutions:

+1. Puting your project into a Docker container.
+2. Using [Node Version Manager](https://github.com/nvm-sh/nvm) and [Jabba](https://github.com/shyiko/jabba) to switch Node/Java versions respectively.
+3. Spin up a cloud server.
+This may be good if you intend to build out a service anyway.

+## Example

 ```javascript
 var NodeHL7Complete = require('node-hl7-complete');